-‘Dead Zoo’ is the chilling expression Dubliners use when referring to one of the city’s most peculiar attractions: the Natural History Museum of Dublin.
+‘Dead Zoo’ is the chilling expression Dubliners use when referring to one of the Dublin’s most peculiar children attractions: the Natural History Museum of Dublin.

 If you are looking for family-friendly museums in Dublin, you may also like my post about Dublinia, the museum devoted to the history of Dublin city and its Norman and Viking past.

 [box] Practical Info:

 - Location: Merrion Square, Dublin city centre, beside the Government Buildings